aarons3225/aarons3225.github.io/_posts/fasten/2024-03-07-fasten-health.md

 cd fasten
 sudo nano compose.yml
 ```
 >Note: I am assuming you are running docker compose v2.
-If you are not, use docker-compose.yml.{: .prompt-info }
+If you are not, use docker-compose.yml.

 copy this:
 ```yml